gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Using the CSC knowledge you can rename 27 items 16000 of one letter and putting them in one shulker and mining them will give you any one item from CSC depending on the letter.
 You can obtain any item from the CSC glitch with the IDs of -33 to -63 and 33 to 63.
 A giving an id of -33 and B giving and id of 33.
 This is a list of Elements and illegals with the letter/symbol that you can obtain them with in this spreadsheet: https://docs.google.com/spreadsheets/u/0/d/1kHdwFMY0aLSELdt6vEQ3p2LySG4ivMbEJv6oP-MihZI/edit?gid=0&pli=1&authuser=0#gid=0

 **1.6.0.1**
-- Phantoms in this version have 5 hearts instead of 10 hearts.
+- <details> <summary>Phantoms in this version have 5 hearts instead of 10 hearts.
+(1.6.0.1) </summary> 1.6.0.1 </details>
-- If you spawn the Enderdragon in the end, and then every player who is in the End dies and goes back to the Overworld, and then traveling back to the end.
+- *If you spawn the Enderdragon in the end, and then every player who is in the End dies and goes back to the Overworld, and then traveling back to the end.
 The dragon should not be there.
-Return to the Overworld, and the ender dragon will be there in the Overworld, allowing for the Enderdragon outside the End.
-Placing a Nether Portal at the world spawn exactly will send the Ender Dragon to the Nether once it is transferred out of the End
+Return to the Overworld, and the ender dragon will be there in the Overworld, allowing for the Ender Dragon outside the End.
+Placing a Nether Portal at the world spawn exactly will send the Ender Dragon to the Nether once it is transferred out of the End*
 - *Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests can give you different data values of Mushrooom blocks from 1-9 and mining up the Mushroom Stems from Huge Mushrooms will give you a Data Value 10 Mushroom Block*

 **1.7.0**